abdfaizaan/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 Participants will learn:

-1. **Get started with the Azure OpenAI Service**: This hands-on exercise aims to teach you the fundamentals of using Azure OpenAI Service to integrate advanced AI models into your apps.
+- **Get started with the Azure OpenAI Service:** This hands-on exercise aims to teach you the fundamentals of using Azure OpenAI Service to integrate advanced AI models into your apps.
 Participants will set up and begin utilizing the Azure OpenAI Service to integrate AI models into their applications.

-2. **Use Azure OpenAI SDKs in your app**: This hands-on exercise demonstrates how to integrate Azure OpenAI SDKs into your application to improve AI capabilities.
+- **Use Azure OpenAI SDKs in your app:** This hands-on exercise demonstrates how to integrate Azure OpenAI SDKs into your application to improve AI capabilities.
 Participants will integrate and use Azure OpenAI SDKs within their application.

-3. **Utilize prompt engineering in your app**: This hands-on exercise demonstrates how to use prompt engineering methods to improve AI interactions in your application.
+- **Utilize prompt engineering in your app:** This hands-on exercise demonstrates how to use prompt engineering methods to improve AI interactions in your application.
 Participants will use prompt engineering strategies to enhance the performance and relevance of AI.

-4. **Generate and improve code with Azure OpenAI Service**: The goal of this hands-on exercise is to demonstrate how to effectively generate and refine code using Azure OpenAI.
+- **Generate and improve code with Azure OpenAI Service:** The goal of this hands-on exercise is to demonstrate how to effectively generate and refine code using Azure OpenAI.
 Participants will improve their abilities to create and refine code with Azure OpenAI Service tools and approaches.

-5. **Generate images with a DALL-E model**: The goal of this hands-on activity is to produce and alter images using the DALL-E model.
+- **Generate images with a DALL-E model:** The goal of this hands-on activity is to produce and alter images using the DALL-E model.
 To attain the intended visual results, participants will develop and alter images using the DALL-E model.

-6. **Add your data for RAG using Azure OpenAI Service**: This hands-on exercise will help you integrate your data with the Azure OpenAI Service for Retrieval-Augmented Generation (RAG) to improve AI responses.
+- **Add your data for RAG using Azure OpenAI Service:** This hands-on exercise will help you integrate your data with the Azure OpenAI Service for Retrieval-Augmented Generation (RAG) to improve AI responses.
 Participants will integrate data into the Azure OpenAI Service to boost AI-powered retrieval and generation.

-7. **Explore content filters in Azure OpenAI**: This hands-on exercise demonstrates how to construct and maintain content filters in Azure OpenAI to control and refine generated outputs.
+- **Explore content filters in Azure OpenAI:** This hands-on exercise demonstrates how to construct and maintain content filters in Azure OpenAI to control and refine generated outputs.
 Participants will learn about and implement content filters in Azure OpenAI to control and refine created material.

 ## Prerequisites

 Participants should have:

-1. **Development Skills**: Basic programming knowledge and experience with APIs and SDKs.
+- **Development Skills:** Basic programming knowledge and experience with APIs and SDKs.
-2. **AI Concepts**: Understanding prompt engineering, code development, and image generation using models such as DALL-E.
+- **AI Concepts:** Understanding prompt engineering, code development, and image generation using models such as DALL-E.
-3. **Content Management**: Understanding data integration for RAG and content filtering techniques.
+- **Content Management:** Understanding data integration for RAG and content filtering techniques.

 ## Architecture